 We churn out the same stale old fusty emails and cut and paste from hangover-mouth-dry documents like a robot, without thinking about what we want to achieve or who we’re talking to.
 (Actually a bot could do a better job in many cases these days.)

 So I’ve put together my top five odd tips that can transform your tired writing.
-Whether you’re writing sales slides, everyday emails or a passive-aggressive note to your colleague who’s been stealing your milk, these weird-but-wonderful tips will have your writing whipped into shape in no time.
+Whether you’re writing sales slides, a critical report, everyday emails or a passive-aggressive note to your colleague who’s been stealing your milk, these weird-but-wonderful tips will have your writing whipped into shape in no time.

 1. Put your proofing into reverse: Proof read for typos by reading your document backwards.
 Your brain can’t skip ahead like it can during normal reading, so you’re more likely to notice if you’ve missed the ‘l’ in public.